-In the example above, a value of this type is thus represented as 5 values.
-As an another example, this is the layout for unboxed version of Maybe a type:
+As another example, this is the layout for the unboxed version of Maybe a type, (# (# #) | a #):

+'''

 Int32, Pointer

+'''

 The Pointer field is not used when tag says that it's Nothing.
 Otherwise Pointer points to the value in Just.
+As mentioned above, this type is lazy in its lifted field.
+Therefore, the type is precisely isomorphic to the type Maybe a, although its memory representation is different.